 South Kern Compost Manufacturing Facility

-Seated approximately 30 miles southwest of Bakersfield, California, the South Kern Compost Manufacturing Facility (SKCMF) was commissioned in 2006 to alleviate concerns about long-term viability of land application of Class B biosolids in Southern California, and address air quality issues of previous traditional composting processes.
+Located about 30 miles southwest of Bakersfield, California, the South Kern Compost Manufacturing Facility (SKCMF) was commissioned in 2006 to address concerns about long-term viability of land application of Class B biosolids in Southern California.
+The facility also addresses air quality issues created by traditional composting processes.

-Its state-of-the-art ASP system places biosolids and mixed organic waste in large, loosely-stacked piles, each of which is aerated by way of a revolutionary underground pipe system that accelerates the composting process.
+A state-of-the-art ASP system places biosolids and mixed organic waste in loosely-stacked piles that are aerated by an underground pipe system that accelerates the composting process.

-Air drawn through the organic material is treated through a large biofilter air quality treatment system that controls Volatile Organic Compounds (VOC) and ammonia by over 80%.
-That’s a higher percentage of VOC control than managed by anyone else in the industry.
+Air drawn through the organic material is treated through a biofilter air quality treatment system that reduces volatile organic compounds (VOC) and ammonia by more than 80 percent.
+That’s a higher percentage of VOC control achieved by anyone else in the industry.

-- High-quality compost that sequesters carbon in its soil and promotes air quality
+- High-quality compost that sequesters carbon and promotes air quality

-- An extension of landfill lifespans due to reduction of organic material in the “waste stream”
+- Extended landfill life due to reduction of organic material